-LD 491 Resolve, Authorizing the Department of Agriculture, Conservation and Forestry to Convey and Release the State's Interest in Certain Real Property Located in the Town of Richmond (Sponsored by Rep. Cluchey of Bowdoinham)
+LD 491 Resolve, Requiring the Director of the Bureau of Parks and Lands to Convey Certain Real Property in the Town of Richmond (Sponsored by Rep. Cluchey of Bowdoinham) Finally Passed; Resolves 2025, c.
+24

-This resolve authorizes the Department of Agriculture, Conservation and Forestry to convey to Wilhelmine Dennis Oakes located in the Town of Richmond.
+As amended by the committee, this resolve requires the Department of Agriculture, Conservation and Forestry to convey certain property in the Town of Richmond to Wilhelmine Dennis Oakes or the estate of Wilhelmine Dennis Oakes.

-LD 490 An Act to Provide for a 5-year Automatic Repeal of Agency Rules (Sponsored by Rep. Smith of Palermo)
+LD 490 An Act to Provide for a 5-year Automatic Repeal of Agency Rules (Sponsored by Rep. Smith of Palermo) DEAD